herve4m/quay-collection/docs/quay_repository_mirror_module.rst

                                 <td>
                                                                                                                                                             </td>
                                                                 <td>
-                                            <div>Name of the repository to create, remove, or modify a mirror configuration.
+                                            <div>Name of the existing repository for which the mirror parameters are configured.
 The format for the name is <code>namespace</code>/<code>shortname</code>.
 The namespace can only be an organization namespace.</div>
-                                            <div>The name must be in lowercase and must not contain white spaces.</div>
                                                         </td>
             </tr>
                                 <tr>